Cybersecurity Information for Students

 • Turn file sharing off when you’re not actively using it to avoid unknowingly sharing personal or copyrighted files.

-• Use legal file-sharing services for obtaining music, movies, TV, games, books, etc. on the Internet.
+• Use legal file-sharing services for obtaining music, movies, TV, games, books, etc. on the internet.
 A large list of digital music, videos, and other services is available from Educause at Legal Sources of Online Content.

 Use Google Services Safely and Securely